 Have Done.
 Will Do.
 The Back Stories

-Any move has the potential to throw a curveball that would challenge even the best of relocation professionals.
-At Cartus, 60 years in the business, moving thousands of employees in 185 countries, has given us the experience to handle any situation.
+At Cartus, our more than 60 years in the business, moving thousands of employees in 185 countries, has given us the experience to handle any situation.
 Take a look at the stories below and see how our “Have Done, Will Do” approach has translated into customized solutions that meet the unique needs of our clients and their transferring employees around the world.

 An employee relocating back to Shanghai had high reverence for one well-established China tradition, and it was one that made house hunting a unique challenge!
 Read more.